Looking for fun things to do for a birthday that don’t cost an arm and a leg? Get a few new tricks to spring on the birthday boy or girl this year!

-My favorite places to get a great deal are Goodwill, Half.com, and Scholastic.
-New Scholastic Customers use Code NEW10 to Take 10% off!
+My favorite places to get a great deal are Goodwill and Amazon.

 They aren’t just for parties!
 We sometimes hang streamers in the door so the birthday person can bust through like a football player once they get out of bed.

 I made a special photo book of his first year of life, and he pulls it out all the time!
-I always make my books on Shutterfly, because it’s easy and totally affordable.
+You can pull one together from Walmart in a flash.

 If you liked Everybody Loves Raymond, you probably remember The Birth Kiss.
 Marie would find Raymond at exactly the minute he was born and she’d give him a kiss.